 Understanding Why You Have Bad Habits

 Another theory is that bad habits are a form of coping mechanism.
-People might turn to bad habits as a way to deal with stress, anxiety, or other negative emotions.
+People might turn to them as a way to deal with stress, anxiety, or other negative emotions.
 This can be particularly true of habits like excessive drinking or drug use.

 Replacing The Bad Habits With Good Ones

-Finding a positive replacement for a bad habit can be difficult, but it’s worth the effort.
-Not only will it help you break the bad habit, but it can also improve your overall health and wellbeing.
+Finding a positive replacement for them can be difficult, but it’s worth the effort.
+Not only will it help you break it, but it can also improve your overall health and wellbeing.
 So, if you’re ready to make a change, start by finding a positive replacement for your negative behavior.